 Lely is happy to announce that production of the Lely Astronaut A5 automated milking systems in North America and globally is more efficient than ever.
-Implementing the five ‘S’ (5S) principles of lean manufacturing has allowed for a more than adequate production capacity to meet the expectations of our customers, resulting in record numbers of A5’s being produced each week worldwide.
+Implementing the five ‘S’ (5S) principles of lean manufacturing has allowed production capacity to meet the expectations of our customers, resulting in record numbers of A5’s being produced each week worldwide.

 Being able to adjust production to meet demand has resulted in Lely being able to offer customer satisfaction that is unrivaled.
 A new Lely customer recently discovered just how well Lely’s production can adjust due to dairy farmer needs.
 In this circumstance, the customer needed the robots quickly and just six weeks after the time of their purchase, Lely delivered.

-“We realize things change at the farm level and do our best to adjust and be responsive to meet the demands of the marketplace.
-Great communication, an awesome team of people along with standard operating procedures enable us to alter the game plan as needed,” states Ryan McFarland, Lely North America operations manager.
+“We realize things change at the farm level, and we do our best to adjust and be responsive to meet the demands of the marketplace.
+Great communication, an awesome team of people along with standard operating procedures enable us to alter the game plan as needed,” states Ryan McFarland, Lely North America Operations Manager.

 In order to be a more responsive supplier to our customers and Lely Centers, Lely produces under the 5S principles of lean manufacturing.
-Those five principles are sort, set in order, shine, standardize and sustain.
+The 5S methodology was developed by a Toyota engineer after World War II.
+It aims to relentlessly remove waste from processes, provide just-in-time inventory, add value, organize workspaces and ultimately create employee pride.
 You may be wondering how those relate to the manufacturing process?
 Let’s take a look.

 - Sort – this is the process of determining what is necessary and removing what is unnecessary from the manufacturing area.